JackOriander/AsciiScript/README.md

 # **AsciiScript: An ASCII-Based Esoteric Coding Language**

-AsciiScript is a nascent esoteric programming language currently under development.
+AsciiScript is a nascent esoteric programming language that is being built on top of Python Programming Language which is currently under development.
 It embraces the simplicity and immediacy of ASCII characters, crafting them into a unique code canvas.
 If you're drawn to the unconventional and enjoy pushing the boundaries of programming, AsciiScript awaits.

 **Key Features**
 -